-The core of our growth strategy is delivering 360° value to our clients, people, shareholders, partners and communities by helping them continuously reinvent.
-Our strategy defines the areas in which we will drive growth, build differentiation via 360° value and enable our clients to transform their organizations through technology, data and AI to create value every day.
+The core of our growth strategy is to be our clients' reinvention partner of choice, delivering 360° value to our clients, people, shareholders, partners and communities.
+Our strategy defines the areas in which we will drive growth, build differentiation and enable our clients to transform their organizations through technology, data and AI to create value every day.
 We aspire to be at the center of our clients' business and help them reach new levels of performance and to set themselves apart as leaders in their industries.